-If you have Review content on your website, adding review schema markup to those pages makes you eligible for a rich result on search, which can help your site reach the right users.
-For healthcare organizations, this could even be physician reviews.
+If you have review content on your website, adding review schema markup to those pages makes you eligible for a rich result on search, called a review snippet, which can help your site reach the right users and support their decision-making directly in the SERP.

 If you don’t yet have this type of content on your website, we recommend adding it so you can leverage the power of schema markup.